consort-it/timesheet-ui/README.md

  * scroll down to the buttom of the list
  * and press on the *export excel* button

-**Please note: By pressing the export excel button the app will export every entry of the chosen month.**
+**Please note: By pressing the export excel button the beets app will export every entry of the chosen month.**

-You can switch the months statistics by clicking on the left and right arrows.
+You can switch the months statistics by clicking on the left and right datepicker arrows.

 ![manage user](/img/manage_user.png)